ShenRen/esp_ghota/README.md

 ## Configuration
 The following configuration options are available:

-    * config.filenamematch <- Glob pattern to match against the firmware file from the Github Releases page.
+    * config.firmwarenamematch <- Glob pattern to match against the firmware file from the Github Releases page.
     * config.storagenamematch <- Glob pattern to match against the storage file from the Github Releases page.
     * config.storagepartitionname <- Name of the storage partition to update (as defined in partitions.csv)
     * config.hostname <- Hostname of the Github API (default: api.github.com)
-    * config.orgname <- Name of the Github User or Organization
+    * config.onwername <- Name of the Github User or Organization
     * config.reponame <- Name of the Github Repository
     * config.updateInterval <- Interval in minutes to check for updates